RobertCsordas/RFCN-tensorflow/README.md

 *NOTE:* If you have multiple python versions on your system, and you want to use a different one than "python", provide an environment variable called PYTHON before calling make.
 For example: PYTHON=python3 make

-You may have undefined symbol problems while trying to load the .so file.
-This will be the problem if you built your TensorFlow version yourself.
-You may find errors like "tensorflow.python.framework.errors_impl.NotFoundError: BoxEngine/ROIPooling/roi_pooling.so: undefined symbol: \_ZN10tensorflow7strings6StrCatB5cxx11ERKNS0_8AlphaNumE" in the log.
+You may get undefined symbol problems while trying to load the .so file.
+This will be the case if you built your TensorFlow version yourself and the Makefile fails to auto-detect your ABI version.
+You may encounter errors like "tensorflow.python.framework.errors_impl.NotFoundError: BoxEngine/ROIPooling/roi_pooling.so: undefined symbol: \_ZN10tensorflow7strings6StrCatB5cxx11ERKNS0_8AlphaNumE" in the log.
 In this case clean the project (make clean) and rebuild it with USE_OLD_EABI=0 flag (USE_OLD_EABI=0 make).

 You may want to build ROI pooling without GPU support.
 Use the USE_GPU=0 flag to turn off the CUDA part of the code.

+You may want to install python dependencies by running:

+pip install --user -r packages.txt

 Testing
 -------